longhorn/website/content/docs/1.8.0/references/settings.md

 > Default: `1250`

 Number of millicpus on each node to be reserved for each instance manager pod when the V2 Data Engine is enabled.
-By default, the Storage Performance Development Kit (SPDK) target daemon within each instance manager pod uses 1 CPU core.
+The Storage Performance Development Kit (SPDK) target daemon within each instance manager pod uses at least one CPU core.
 Configuring a minimum CPU usage value is essential for maintaining engine and replica stability, especially during periods of high node workload.

 > **Warning:**
 >  - Specifying a value of 0 disables CPU requests for instance manager pods.
 You must specify an integer between 1000 and 8000.
 >  - This is a global setting.
 Modifying the value triggers an automatic restart of the Instance Manager pods.
 However, V2 Instance Manager pods that use this setting are restarted only when no instances are running.

+#### V2 Data Engine CPU Mask

+> Default: `0x1`

+CPU cores on which the Storage Performance Development Kit (SPDK) target daemon should run.
+The SPDK target daemon is located in each Instance Manager pod.
+Ensure that the number of cores is less than or equal to the guaranteed Instance Manager CPUs for the V2 Data Engine.

 ### Snapshot